-- Do not discuss the matter secretly but ensure you can be seen by someone else if that is possible. - Listen without interrupting. - Keep calm and manage your feelings and reactions. - Do not ask leading questions (questions which suggest a particular answer). - Reassure the person that they are right to tell you. - Do not promise confidentiality.
-Make clear as soon as you can that you will not be able to keep this a secret and say who you will need to tell. - Ensure all notes are written in the person's own words as much as possible and ensure they are dated, timed and signed indicating where the disclosure took place and who was present. - Simple diagrams of any cuts, bruises can be marked on a simple 'ginger-bread man' figure.
+- Do not promise confidentiality.
+Make clear as soon as you can that you will not be able to keep this a secret and say who you will need to tell. - Do not discuss the matter secretly but ensure you can be seen by someone else if that is possible. - Listen without interrupting. - Keep calm and manage your feelings and reactions. - Do not ask leading questions (questions which suggest a particular answer). - Reassure the person that they are right to tell you. - Ensure all notes are written in the person's own words as much as possible and ensure they are dated, timed and signed indicating where the disclosure took place and who was present. - Simple diagrams of any cuts, bruises can be marked on a simple 'ginger-bread man' figure.
+No photos should be taken of injuries at this point in the disclosure.